lindsaytu/ESCAPE-NET/README.md

 ## SETTING UP YOUR ENVIRONMENT:

 1. Download the newest version of Anaconda for Windows from https://www.anaconda.com/download
-2. Download the conda environment provided in Peripheral Nerve Studies/MCC/Arthur/environment/env on the NET Drive
+2. Download the conda environment provided ("env")
 3. Open the environment file and update the first and last lines
    - First line: name: *name of your environment*
      * Example: